-4K, Ultra HD, or 2160p is a display resolution of 3840x 2160 pixels or 8.3 megapixels in total.
+4K, Ultra HD, or 2160p is a display resolution of 3840 x 2160 pixels or 8.3 megapixels in total.
 With more and more 4K content being available and the prices of 4K displays going down, 4K resolution is slowly but steadily on its way to replacing 1080p as the new standard.

-Unlike the previous lesser screen resolution abbreviations that contained vertical pixels in their label, such as 1080p for 1920×1080 Full HD or 1440p for 2560×1440 Quad HD, 4K resolution indicates roughly 4,000 horizontal pixels instead of the vertical value.
+Unlike the lower screen resolution abbreviations that contain vertical pixels in their label, such as 1080p for 1920×1080 Full HD or 1440p for 2560×1440 Quad HD, 4K resolution implies roughly 4,000 horizontal pixels instead of the vertical value.

-The 4K UHD standard that’s used for TVs, monitors, and video games is also dubbed as the UHD-1 or UHDTV resolution whereas, in professional film and video production, the 4K resolution is labeled as DCI-4K (Digital Cinema Initiatives) with 4096 x 2160 pixels or 8.8 megapixels in total.
+The 4K UHD standard that’s used for TVs, monitors, and video games is also dubbed as the UHD-1 or UHDTV resolution, whereas in professional film and video production, the 4K resolution is labeled as DCI-4K (Digital Cinema Initiatives) with 4096 x 2160 pixels or 8.8 megapixels in total.

 4K PC Gaming

-Even though 4K monitors are becoming more and more affordable, if you wish to enjoy a smooth gameplay performance at 4K, you will need a demanding computer equipment to power it up.
+Even though 4K monitors are becoming more and more affordable, if you want to enjoy smooth gaming performance at 4K, you will need an expensive high-end CPU/GPU build to properly power it up.

 4K Console Gaming & Home Entertainment